Space-time as a structured relativistic continuum: Attempts at gravitational interpretation and spherical solutions

-Let us also mention that one should be careful when interpreting solutions corresponding to $p=-3$, because they are singular at $r=0$, in contradiction with our primary assumption that they are ``small''.

-Thus, at the present stage of my work, the problem of the Newton-Schwarz\-schild limit seems to be open and far from being solved.
+Let us mention that one should be careful when interpreting solutions corresponding to $p=-3$, because they are singular at $r=0$, in contradiction with our primary assumption that they are ``small''.
+Thus, at the present stage of our work, the problem of the Newton-Schwarz\-schild limit seems to be open and far from being solved.
 But what will it mean, if it happens however that for $p=-3$ there are only trivial solutions for $(\varphi,\,\chi,\,\kappa,\,\nu)$?
-A priori there are the following possibilities of interpreting such a negative answer: \begin{enumerate} \item ${\rm GL}(4,\mathbb{R})$-invariant models are essentially useless for describing macroscopic gravitational phenomena. \item Perhaps there exist solutions of equations (\ref{5.7}) with $\nu\neq 0$ impossible to be found with the help of the Frobenius method. \item The coupling of the field $\phi$ with matter should be non-Einsteinian (in the sense of the metric field $\gamma\left[\phi\right]$), e.g. we should try to interpret the quantity $H_{ij}$ (\ref{5.21}) as a macroscopic metric tensor interacting with matter. \item Perhaps some modified Lagrangians, e.g., $\left(aI_{1}+bI_{3}+c\right)\sqrt{\left|t\right|}$ admit solutions with non-vanishing (in particular, Newton-like) $\nu$. \item Perhaps there are Solutions of (\ref{5.7}) with non-constant (in particular, Schwarzschild-like) $\gamma_{00}$, but they cannot be found on the basis of linearized equations.
+A priori there are the following possibilities of interpreting such a negative answer: 1. ${\rm GL}(4,\mathbb{R})$-invariant models are essentially useless for describing macroscopic gravitational phenomena.
+2. Perhaps there exist solutions of equations (\ref{5.7}) with $\nu\neq 0$ impossible to be found with the help of the Frobenius method.
+3. The coupling of the field $\phi$ with matter should be non-Einsteinian (in the sense of the metric field $\gamma\left[\phi\right]$), e.g., we should try to interpret the quantity $H_{ij}$ (\ref{5.21}) as a macroscopic metric tensor interacting with matter.
+4. Perhaps some modified Lagrangians, e.g., $\left(aI_{1}+bI_{3}+c\right)\sqrt{\left|t\right|}$ admit solutions with non-vanishing (in particular, Newton-like) $\nu$.
+5. Perhaps there are solutions of (\ref{5.7}) with non-constant (in particular, Schwarzschild-like) $\gamma_{00}$, but they cannot be found on the basis of linearized equations.
 Indeed, it is known that the linearization procedure is non-reliable in generally-covariant theories with background solutions admitting infinitesimal symmetries.
-The non-constancy of $\gamma_{00}$ would he an essentially nonlinear effect. \end{enumerate} I would be inclined to believe in the, last hypothesis.
+The non-constancy of $\gamma_{00}$ would he an essentially nonlinear effect.
+We would be inclined to believe in the last hypothesis.
 In any case, it is clear that all questions concerning black-holes and horizons in pseudo-Riemannian manifold $\left(M,\gamma[\phi]\right)$ can be properly answered only on the basis of a non-linear analysis of (\ref{5.7}).